myconejo/FontGenerator/README.md

 (Experimented in Windows11 / RTX2070super / RAM 16GB)

 ## Project Objective
-The objective of the project is to make a new font by using the model.
-Making a new font style is a very expensive job.
-Also, there needs to be a lot of creativity to implement new fonts.
-In the case of the alphabet, there are 52 letters and more than 30 signs need to be defined by the font file.
-By generating a new image of letters and signs which adopt the new style of font or human font style, we can reduce the costs to make new fonts.
-According to GAN’s style interpolation, we may create new kinds of fonts which separately adapt different fonts’ styles.
+The objective of out project is to make a GAN model that learns font styles from other pre-existing fonts.
+Making a new font style is a very difficult task but generative adversarial network (GAN) can reduce the time cost.
+There are several prior researches proving that GAN is a good style transfer model.
+We trained the GAN model to generate a font image, where the generator creates a fake image and the discriminator distinguishes whether it is generated.
+With pre-training and fine-tuning the model, we were able to train the model to learn the font styles.
+Through this, it can be assured that GAN has a potential to simplify the font style production work by creating the entire font data with only a small number of font data.

 ## Implementation
 <img src="./imgs/Implementation.png">